U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/C - Initial Access/0x01 - Weaponization/0xA - Quick Start/Checklist.md

 					- Web mail
 			- [ ] OSINT gathering on social media
 			- [ ] OSINT gathering using google dorking
-				- TODO Fill in the
+				- TODO Fill in the bullet points/checkboxes
 			- [ ] Data breaches
 			- [ ] Parse and verify the emails
 		- [ ] Check if the domain is spoofable.